Local Resources

 We are a dynamic and hard-working group of people who are committed to improving the lives of our community's mentally ill and their family members.
 We are some of those family members and consumers ourselves!

-If you are interested in serving the affiliate by joining the board, please contact Lee Strickholm at 812-339-5440.
+If you are interested in serving the affiliate by joining the board, please contact us at 812-369-3119 or e-mail us at info@namibloomington.org.

 Executive Board:

-Vice President Jill Giffin is the department administrator for Germanic Studies at Indiana University and has a brother diagnosed with schizophrenia.
-She has served on NAMI-GBA's family panel at CIT training sessions for the community's police officers.
-Contact her at jigiffin AT indiana.edu.
+President Jill Giffin is the department administrator for Germanic Studies at Indiana University and has a brother diagnosed with schizo-affective disorder.
+She is a graduate of NAMI's Family to Family class.
+She is a Support Group Facilitator and has served on NAMI-GBA's family panel at CIT training sessions for the community's police officers.
+Also, she is a member of the Family Advisory Committee to Centerstone.
+Contact her at jillleathgiffin AT yahoo.com.

 At-Large Directors:

-Sarah Hunt is a single mother of a thirteen-year-old daughter diagnosed with bipolar disorder.
-She works as an office manager at a center that supports post-secondary students with Aspergers and learning differences.
+Sarah Hunt is a single mother of a teenaged daughter diagnosed with bipolar disorder.
+She has taught the NAMI Basics course and has been a panelist on NAMI-GBA's family panel at CIT training sessions for the community's police officers.
 Contact her at sarah.f.hunt AT gmail.com.

-Laura Jesseph is a recent graduate of NAMI-GBA's Family to Family class.
-She is a mother, grandmother, videographer, and musician.
+Laura Jesseph is a NAMI-GBA Family to Family class instructor and has been a family support group facilitator.
+She also is our "Brain Pages" Newsletter editor.
+Laura is a mother, grandmother, videographer, and musician.
 Contact her at ljesseph AT aol.com.

 Kathleen Mickel is a Bloomington resident for over 30 years with a degree from the IU Music School.
-Contact her at bonniemickel AT yahoo.com.
+Kathleen has served as a NAMI Family to Family class instructor and a support group facilitator.
+Contact her at kathimickel AT gmail.com.